avaframe/AvaFrame/docs/operational.rst

 #.
 Reload the processing toolbox (or restart QGis)

 #.
 Access the QGis - Avaframe connector via Toolbox -> scripts -> AvaFrame -> AvaFrame  QGis

+#.
+Add the described data and run.
+Results will be loaded after a while
+   (depending on the size of your DEM).